I dance, therefore I am ... quite sore the next day.

 My first show with Valley Dance Theatre.
 This involved some jazz dancing and swing dancing.
 There were few injuries caused by me.

 Summer’s Eve Showcase

-I performed in a jazz partner dance and was a sailor in the Pinapple Poll piece.
+I performed in a jazz partner dance and was a sailor in the Pineapple Poll piece.